 Applying your contacts the wrong way can often result in redness, irritation, discomfort and even pain for your eyes.
 To avoid this, we’ve created a handy step-by-step guide with everything you need to know about how to apply and remove your lenses safely.

 Putting your contact lenses in:

-- Wash your hands with antibacterial liquid hand wash or soap.
+- Wash your hands thoroughly with soap or liquid hand wash.

 How to remove contact lenses: